Thursday, July 31, 2014

 Sayres has taken great care to provide her readers with a list of all the chapters, a cast of characters in order of appearance and a list of place names at the front of the novel, while the back contains a Glossary and a detailed Author's Note on Iran, nomads, weaving and Sufi poems.

-For fans of historical fiction, I cannot recommend Anahita's Woven Riddle enough.
+For fans of historical fiction, Anahita's Woven Riddle very much recommended.
 This is a beautiful novel, well written, filled with historical detail and realistic characters.
 The author who is a weaver and has travelled to Turkey and Iran knows her subject well and her love for weaving, the culture of Iran and Sufi poetry are infused through this entire novel.
 Sayres has written a sequel to this novel, Night Letter, which I hope to review in the future.

 Book Details: